hernanponcedeleon/Dat3M/README.md

 - `PASS`: loops have been fully unrolled and the property satisfied.
 - `UNKNOWN`: no violation was found, but loops have not been fully unrolled (you need to increase the unrolling bound).

-You can also run Dartagnan from the console:
+To run Dartagnan from the console:

 ```
 $DAT3M_HOME/dartagnan/target/dartagnan <CAT file> [--target=<arch>] <program file> [options]